Viola03/AtlasCloudTech/README.md

 Access the RabbitMQ Management UI at http://localhost:15672, login with Username: user, Password: password

 3. Kubernetes-Based Implementation
 Leverages Kubernetes for container orchestration.
-Setup:
-`kubectl apply -f kubernetes-based/manifests/`

-Verify pods: `kubectl get pods`
+Setup can be achieved using the provided shell scripts:
+`./deploy.sh`

+Verify services with commands in: `status.sh`

+System reset: `./clear.sh`

+However, the current setup is designed to save the output to a local path described in the persisting volume yaml file for plot validation.
+This should be changed to a local path on the host machine.